Teksta versija

 (2) A legal person who has bid the highest price but in respect of whom a tax debt has been established in accordance with the procedures laid down in Paragraph one of this Section shall lose the lodged security (Section 16) and the immovable property shall be offered to the buyer who has bid the next highest price.

-(3) If in the case referred to in Paragraph two of this Section a tax debt has been established in respect of a buyer - the legal person who has bid the next highest price - in accordance with the procedures laid down in Paragraph one of this Section, this person shall lose the lodged security (Section 16) but alienation of the property shall be continued in accordance with the procedures laid down in Section 32 of this Law.
+(3) If a tax debt has been established in respect of a buyer who is the legal person who has bid the next highest price in the case referred to in Paragraph two of this Section and in accordance with the procedures laid down in Paragraph one of this Section, this person shall lose the lodged security (Section 16) but alienation of the property shall be continued in accordance with the procedures laid down in Section 32 of this Law.

 (4) A legal person who has bid the highest price or the next highest price and in respect of whom a tax debt has been established in accordance with the procedures laid down in Paragraph one of this Section may demonstrate the absence thereof by submitting the following: